 All of our work is dependent on a strong commitment to collaborative working and on a sense of shared ambition and responsibility across all our member festivals.
 The Festivals Edinburgh Board is made up of the Festival CEOs or Directors; and each Festivals Edinburgh workstrand is directed and supported by collaborative working groups comprising of staff members from the Festivals themselves.

 At the time of its founding in 2007, the then Director Faith Liddell worked 2 days a week.
-As of 2022, the organisation employs 6 staff, including current Director Julia Amour.
+As of 2024, the organisation employs 6 staff, including current Director Lori Anderson.
 Festivals Edinburgh is currently funded by subscriptions from our member festivals and project funding from a variety of public or private sector support.

 Close